 Born and raised on the south side of Columbus, Council President Shannon Hardin is committed to building an equitable future that works for every resident in our city.
-As Columbus grows, Council President Hardin is focused on fostering an inclusive economy by partnering to build mass transit and affordable housing, empowering small and minority businesses, and bridging opportunity gaps for boys and young men of color.
+As Columbus grows, Council President Hardin is focused on fostering an inclusive economy by partnering to build mass transit and affordable housing, empowering small and minority businesses, and providing youth with pathways to the middle class.
 Regardless of the issue, Council President Hardin views public policy through the saying, “If it’s not for all, then it’s not for us.”

 Council President Hardin believes that investing in transportation and infrastructure connects residents to jobs, education, and healthcare.
 As Co-Chair of the Insight2050 Corridor Concepts Initiative, Council President Hardin led a collaborative effort to analyze what focusing new housing and business growth along high-capacity transit corridors could mean for our region’s economy, health, and environment.
-This study has gained traction as a vision for Columbus’ future; work is ongoing to begin implementing this transit-forward model for inclusive growth.
-While Council President Hardin is focused on expanding our transit system, he’s also vigilant of how we can improve public services with technology and data.
-Council President Hardin fought for Columbus to win the Smart Cities Challenge to improve our transportation system by implementing smart technology onboard COTA buses, increasing electric car utilization, and much more.
-With a million people expected to move to Columbus before 2050, Council President Hardin will continue to push for a transportation system that works for all of us.
+This study has gained traction as the vision for Columbus’ future, and has evolved into LinkUS Columbus, a collaborative initiative to develop advanced rapid transit and transportation options near housing and jobs.
+With a million people expected to move to Columbus before 2050, Council President Hardin will continue to push for a transportation system that works for all of us

 Understanding the racial inequities that impact communities of color every day, Council President Hardin worked with former Mayor Coleman to create Columbus’s My Brother’s Keeper initiative.
-My Brother’s Keeper, housed in the Department of Neighborhoods, aims to reduce opportunity gaps for young men of color through city-wide goals, service provider coordination, and collective action.
+My Brother’s Keeper aims to reduce opportunity gaps for young men of color through city-wide goals, service provider coordination, and collective action.
 Council President Hardin examined how past marijuana laws primarily burden black men, particularly young black men.
 Through the leadership of Council President Hardin and Councilmember Shayla Favor, Council passed a two-part marijuana justice package: decreasing penalties for low-level marijuana possession and supporting record sealing services to get formerly incarcerated residents back into safe housing and good-paying jobs.
 As a result of state and city action, City Attorney Zach Klein will no longer prosecute low-level marijuana offenses.

-Council President Hardin serves on the Mid-Ohio Regional Planning Commission, the Expo 2050 Task Force, as the Transit Committee Co-Chair for the National League of Cities - Transportation and Infrastructure Committee.
-Council President Hardin is a member of the Conference of Minority Transportation Officials and the Columbus Chapter of the NAACP.
-He was appointed to Council on October 7th, 2014, won election on November 3rd, 2015, and was reelected on November 7th, 2017.
+Council President Hardin serves on the Mid-Ohio Regional Planning Commission and the National League of Cities Board of Directors.
+He was appointed to Council in 2014, subsequently won election in 2015, 2017, and 2021.
 Council President Hardin earned his bachelor’s degree from Morehouse College and is a proud member of the Mount Olivet Baptist Church.
-Council President Hardin is married to Ben Zachrich and, together, they are raising their four-legged children, Teddy & Bella.
+Council President Hardin is married to Ben Zachrich and, together, they are raising their son Noah Hardin-Zachrich on the Near East Side.